 Enjoy pumpkin pie in the form of pumpkin bread!
-Pumpkin pull apart bread is great for breakfast, a snack OR dessert!
+This 5 ingredient pumpkin bread is great for breakfast, a snack OR dessert!
 No cutting necessary, just use your fingers for a delicious bite!
 Great recipe for the fall and to serve at any gathering.

 I am writing from Orlando, where my family and I are enjoying the tail end of a very cherished vacation.
 Our 6-year-old son was granted a wish from the Make-a-Wish Foundation and we have been spoiled beyond words since we arrived last Friday.

-I made a few loaves of this Pumpkin Pie Bread way back, oh, a few weeks ago (time outside this place seems impossible to gauge).
+I made a few loaves of this 5 ingredient pumpkin bread way back, oh, a few weeks ago (time outside this place seems impossible to gauge).
 This pumpkin pull apart bread was a perfect alternate option for Pumpkin Pie on Thanksgiving.
 Or a dessert-izer, for some (me).
 I hope you enjoy it.
-It is incredible and VERY hard to stop eating, much like these Pumpkin Cookies and these Pumpkin Pie Bars.
+It is incredible and VERY hard to stop eating.

 Preheat your oven to 350 degrees F. Coat two 9×5 loaf pans with cooking spray and set aside.